Shaan057/MovieDataBaseApp/README.md

 - Users should be able to view a grid of movie posters, arranged in multiple rows and columns, fetched from the **searched movies API**.
 - Each movie poster should include an image of the movie, its name, its rating, and a `View Details` button.

-**Note:**

-- Every page should feature a global nav bar at the top.
-- Initially, users should be able to see the Popular Page (Home Page) upon accessing the website.
-- Each page corresponds to a different route.

-### Instructions:

-- Upload the project on Codesandbox (https://codesandbox.io/) and submit it using the code sandbox link.
-This is mandatory, without this, the submission will not be accepted.
-- The project must be responsive with decent CSS.
-- It is not necessary that the colors should match the images above.
-Use your imagination and try to make it as you like.
-- Pagination is required.
-- If you are a candidate with more than 6 months of experience then using Redux for state management purposes is a MUST.
-- If you are a fresher then can directly do API calls in the components themselves.
-- Make sure the components are reusable wherever possible.

 ### API Details:

 - You should generate your own `API_KEY` by visiting https://www.themoviedb.org/documentation/api